paryanimohit/Google-Homepage/README.md

-# google-homepage
+# Google Homepage

-Google-homepage with html and css
+This website shows aa google homepage developed with the help of HTML and CSS for the sake of learning.